jamesreggio/unravel/README.md

 1. Navigate to a specific crash within Crashlytics on [Twitter Fabric](https://fabric.io).
    _Click **More details...** next to **Viewing latest crash** to reach a specific crash instance._
-1. Click the blue Crashlytics icon in your address bar.
+1. Click the blue Crashlytics icon in your status bar.
 1. Copy the plaintext crash to your clipboard.

 If you experience any issues, fret not: the Crashlytics website has probably